 Here are the main factors that affect how much your fish tank will cost.
 It’s great to consider these factors before purchasing your fish so that you can select the species that best fits your experience levels and financial abilities.

-The biggest expense for first-time fish owners is the aquarium size.
+The biggest expense for first-time fish owners is the aquarium.
 Obviously, the larger the aquarium is, the more expensive it will be since it requires more materials.
 The size of your aquarium should be determined by the type of fish you get and how many.

-Similar to the size of the aquarium, your particular type of fish may have very specific needs and requirements.
+Similar to the size of the aquarium, your particular type of fish may have specific needs and requirements.
 For example, some fish are much more sensitive to water temperature.
-If you have a fish with more specific needs, expect to pay more for apparatus and cleaning supplies.
+If you have a fish with more specific needs, expect to pay more for equipment and cleaning supplies.

-On the other hand, some fish are very low maintenance.
+On the other hand, some fish are low-maintenance pets.
 Goldfish, for example, have been famed for their notoriously simple needs and requirements.
-Always select a fish with needs that match your skills, level of effort, and financial means.
+Always select a fish with needs that match your skills, lifestyle, and financial means.

 Water conditions dramatically affect how much the tank will cost to maintain.
-For example, saltwater aquariums tend to require more parts and tools, making them more expensive up front and to maintain than freshwater aquariums.
+For example, saltwater aquariums require more parts and tools, making them more expensive up front to maintain than freshwater aquariums.

 Always Do Your Research

-Because of these factors, one tip is crucial before buying an aquarium: always do your research, both on the aquarium and the fish inside the aquarium.
-Researching these two items will ensure that you get a fish and aquarium that matches your financial means and effort levels.
+Because of these factors, one tip is crucial before buying an aquarium: always research the aquarium and the fish inside the aquarium.
+Researching these two items will ensure that you get a fish and aquarium that matches your financial means and skill level.

 How Much Does a Saltwater Fish Tank Cost?

 Saltwater tanks are a great choice because they house some of the most beautiful and fascinating fish.
 However, saltwater fish tanks are not great for beginners because they are more expensive and require more effort to maintain.
-Here is how much a saltwater fish tank will cost both initially and recurringly:
+Here is how much a saltwater fish tank will cost:

 Initial Costs: ~$500+

-Before bringing your saltwater fish home, it’s always best to set up the aquarium.
+Before bringing your saltwater fish home, setting up the aquarium is always best.
 Saltwater aquariums require more parts because there are more aspects to maintain, such as the chemical balance and the pH level.

-To begin, make sure you purchase a large enough aquarium.
+To begin, make sure you purchase a large aquarium.
 Saltwater fish need larger aquariums than freshwater ones since saltwater has less oxygen.
 For the fish to breathe properly, they need more space.
-For most saltwater fish, you need at least 60 liters or 15 gallons, though the bigger the better.
+You need at least 60 liters or 15 gallons for most saltwater fish, though the bigger the better.

-Furthermore, you need to get a jet flow or power head flow, chemicals, a water testing kit, and lighting.
+Furthermore, you need to get a power head, chemicals, a water testing kit, and lighting.
 The quality of the products you buy will also affect the price tag.
-You could easily expect to pay $500 for all of these parts, and that does not even include the fish themselves.
+You could easily expect to pay $500 for all of these parts, which does not even include the fish.

 Maintenance Costs: ~$400 – $600

-To maintain your saltwater system, you will have to buy more salt, chemicals, and water testing options.
+To maintain your saltwater system, you have to buy more salt, chemicals, and water testing options.
 Additionally, you have to monitor the water temperature and clean the water.
-One factor that affects maintenance costs that people don’t think about is that saltwater aquariums often need electricity, which will make your electricity bills go up.
+One factor affecting maintenance costs that people don’t think about is that saltwater aquariums need electricity, which will increase your electricity bills.

-On top of the aquarium maintenance costs, you will have to feed the fish.
-Saltwater fish can need frozen or fresh meat, like worms or shrimp.
-That being said, some saltwater fish are completely fine with regular fish pellets or flakes.
+On top of the aquarium maintenance costs, you have to feed the fish.
+Saltwater fish can eat frozen or fresh meat, like worms or shrimp.
+However, some saltwater fish are fine with regular fish pellets or flakes.

-For fish that do not require special diets, you can expect to pay around $400 a year for maintenance and diet.
-However, that price can jump up as high as $600 if not more if you have to feed your fish special food.
+For fish that do not require special diets, you can expect to pay around $400 a year for maintenance and food.
+However, the price can jump up as high as $600, if not more, if you have to feed your fish special food.

 How Much Does a Freshwater Fish Tank Cost?

-In comparison to saltwater aquariums, freshwater aquariums are much easier to care for.
+Compared to saltwater aquariums, freshwater aquariums are much easier to care for.
 Plus, they are far more affordable.
-Hence, freshwater tanks are a great option for beginners since they are easier and more affordable to maintain yet can house a number of stunning fish.
+Hence, freshwater tanks are an excellent option for beginners since they are more accessible and affordable to maintain yet can house several stunning fish.

-The benefit of a freshwater tank is that it has a much lower cost.
-Primarily, the number one factor to affect freshwater tank costs is the type of fish and how many fish you want inside your tank.
-Since you don’t have to maintain the water conditions as carefully, maintenance is much easier.
+Primarily, the type of fish and how many fish you want inside your tank will affect your costs the most.
+Maintenance is much easier since you don’t have to maintain the water conditions as carefully.

 Initial Costs: ~$100 – $500

 Many freshwater fish do not have intense needs, but tropical freshwater fish may need warmer water.
-With the exception of tropical fish, you shouldn’t need a heating system.
-You can opt for lighting to make your fish easier to see, but this is optional if your tank is placed in an area with good natural light.
+Except for tropical fish, you shouldn’t need a heating system.
+You can add lighting, but it is optional if your tank is placed in an area with good natural light.

-At the very high end of the spectrum, you can pay $500 for a freshwater aquarium, but this is assuming you get all of the best accessories for your fish.
-You can pay as little as $200 to $300 and still get a really good setup.
+At the very high end of the spectrum, you can pay $500 for a freshwater aquarium, but that assumes you get all the best accessories for your fish.
+You can pay as little as $200 to $300 and still get a good setup.

 Maintenance Costs: ~ $100-$200

-Maintaining your freshwater aquarium is super easy.
-You will need food, some cleaning products, and maybe power if you decide to run light, heat, or a filter.
+Maintaining your freshwater aquarium is easy.
+You need food, cleaning products, and power if you run light, heat, or a filter.
 Of these optional features, the filter is the only one that should be used for all freshwater fish.

-You could easily expect to only pay around $100 to $200 for your freshwater aquarium maintenance costs per year.
-Super affordable, especially in comparison to saltwater maintenance!
+You could easily expect to only pay around $100 to $200 for your yearly freshwater aquarium maintenance costs.
+That is pretty affordable, especially in comparison to saltwater maintenance!

-How much a fish tank will cost to buy and maintain depends largely on the type of fish and the type of aquarium you want.
+How much a fish tank will cost to buy and maintain depends mainly on the type of fish and aquarium you want.
 Most importantly, saltwater aquariums are notoriously more expensive than freshwater aquariums.
-If you know you don’t want to spend a fortune on your fish, opt for freshwater.
+Using a freshwater tank is best if you don’t want to spend a fortune on your fish.

-From there, research individual fish that match your space availability and budget.
-Certain fish will be more expensive than others because of their rarity and specific needs.
+From there, research fish that match your space availability and budget.
+Some fish will be more expensive than others because of their rarity and specific needs.
 By researching the fish, you are more likely to create an aquarium that fits perfectly inside your home.

-No matter what fish or aquarium you settle on, remember you get what you pay for.
-For your fish to have the best life possible, don’t hesitate to splurge on the best quality products for their aquarium.
+Remember that you get what you pay for no matter which fish or aquarium you settle on.
+For your fish to have the best life possible, don’t hesitate to splurge on the best products for their aquarium.